landoskape/dominoes/docs/pointerArchComp_TSP.md

 to two independent reward functions.

 - I assign a reward of $1$ for every new city that is reached and a reward of
 $-1$ for every revisited city.
-The last step gets a reward of $1$ if it is the same city as the first city (i.e. it completes a cycle) and $-1$ otherwise.
 - For every step taken with euclidean distance traveled $d$, I assign a reward of $-d$ (because REINFORCE performs gradient ascent, and the goal is to minimize distance traveled).
-The first step has a reward of $0$ because the first city is arbitrary.
+Like in the supervised learning problem, I assume that the initial city is the one closest to the origin, so the the first step taken by the network is evaluated based on the distance between it's chosen city and the initial city.

 ## Results